Can I Sue a Food Delivery Company?

 Suing a Food Delivery Company After an Accident

-If you decide to sue a food delivery company after a car accident, you should be sure to collect as much accident-related documentation as possible, e.g. medical records, insurance claims, police reports, etc.
+If you decide to sue a food delivery company after a car accident, be sure to collect as much accident-related documentation as possible, e.g., medical records, insurance claims, police reports, etc.

-Regardless of the circumstances of the accident, the case will probably end up being a complicated endeavor.
-Proving a company's liability can be difficult because many companies dedicate a significant amount of resources to structuring their workers' contracts to mitigate their potential liability for accidents.
+Regardless of the circumstances of the accident, the case will probably be complicated.
+Proving a company's liability can be difficult.
+Many companies dedicate significant resources to structuring their workers' contracts to mitigate their potential liability for accidents.
 Because of this, you will want to seek out the service of an experienced legal professional if you're committed to a lawsuit.

 Insurance for Food Delivery Drivers

 Major food delivery platforms require their drivers to have auto insurance.
-However, most private auto insurance policies don't cover accidents that occur during the paid delivery of goods, (like food delivery.)
+But most private auto insurance policies don't cover accidents that happen during the paid delivery of goods, like food delivery.
 These coverage gaps often leave drivers in a difficult position after a delivery-related accident.
-If a food delivery driver is at fault for an accident, you could sue the driver and/or the company they're working for, but you could also submit a claim with the insurance companies that cover all the parties involved and hopefully avoid a lawsuit.
+If a food delivery driver is at fault for an accident, you could sue the driver or the company they're working for.
+But you could also submit a claim with the insurance companies of all involved parties and hopefully avoid a lawsuit.

 Suing a Food Delivery Company vs. Suing a Delivery Driver

-Most of the coverage food delivery app companies provide for their drivers only covers the workers while they are making a delivery.
-For example, Uber Eats covers drivers while they're working, but provides different levels of coverage depending on whether a driver is waiting for a request or in the process of making a delivery.
-If a driver is not actively using the app, they are only covered by their personal insurance.
+Most food delivery app companies provide coverage for their drivers that only covers the workers while they are making a delivery.
+For example, Uber Eats covers drivers while they're working but provides different levels of coverage depending on whether a driver is waiting for a request or in the process of making a delivery.
+If a driver is not actively using the app, they're only covered by their personal insurance.
 Grubhub doesn't cover their workers at all.

 Food Delivery Companies and Discrimination

-If you work for a food delivery app, you may have reasons for wanting to sue a food delivery platform that have nothing to do with car accidents.
-Employment discrimination is illegal in the U.S. These discrimination protections cover all types of workers, including the independent contractors that work for food delivery companies.
+If you work for a food delivery app, you may want to sue a food delivery platform for reasons that have nothing to do with car accidents.
+Employment discrimination is illegal in the U.S. These discrimination protections cover all types of workers, including the independent contractors who work for food delivery companies.

 Third-party food delivery platforms all have their own requirements for employment.
 For example, most require that drivers have: